peter-mghendi/karata/README.md

 #### Karata.Bot

-`Karata.Bot` is a reference bot implementation built on the `Karata.BotFramework` library, which in turn builds on primitives defined in `Karata.Kit`.
+`Karata.Bot` is a reference bot implementation built on the `Karata.Runtime` server "framework", which in turn builds on primitives defined in `Karata.Kit`.

 ##### Docker (recommended)